selmantabet/mjolnir-automl/README.md

 - **Saves Model Artifacts**: Saves every pairing's model artifacts for future use.
 - **Comprehensive Data Visualization**: Generates insightful visualizations to help compare model-data pairing performances.

+## Important Note

+This project has been written in Python 3.12.8.
+The pipeline will not work on Python 3.11 or lower due to the use of multi-line F-strings.
+Please ensure you have Python 3.12.8 or later installed on your system.

 ## Installation

 1. **Clone the repository**: